Amit Shah should walk from Jammu to Srinagar if security situation is good, says Rahul Gandhi

 “Targeted killings are happening here...bomb blasts are happening,” Gandhi said at a press conference.
 “If the situation had improved, the conversation I had with the security forces would not have happened...Why don’t BJP members start a yatra from Jammu to Lal Chowk?
 If the situation is so good then why doesn’t Mr Amit Shah walk from Jammu to Kashmir?”

-The Bharat Jodo Yatra, during which Gandhi covered 12 states on foot since starting the march on September 7, is scheduled to conclude on Monday.
+His comments came as the Bharat Jodo Yatra, during which Gandhi covered 12 states on foot since starting the march on September 7, is scheduled to conclude on Monday.
 The Congress has invited all Opposition parties to attend the concluding ceremony in Srinagar.
 On Sunday evening, Gandhi had unfurled the national flag at the city’s Lal Chowk.

 Also read: Bharat Jodo Yatra is ending.
 What do voters think about it?

-The march was halted for a day on Friday in Anantnag district of Kashmir after the Congress alleged security lapse, claiming that police arrangements by the Jammu and Kashmir administration had completely collapsed.
+The march was halted for a day on Friday in Anantnag district of Kashmir after the Congress alleged lapses in security arrangements.
 The police, however, denied the allegations.

 Gandhi, who was in Qazigund, was supposed to walk 11 kilometres in the Valley on Friday but could barely cover a kilometre before his security team asked him to stop, saying that there were no police personnel to manage the large crowd that had gathered to receive him.